 So the Proform 5000 treadmill is a bit longer and will take up a bit more space than the Nordictrack 1750.

-Well, I honestly thought there would be more differences between these treadmills.
+Well, I honestly thought there would be more differences between these models.
 But in reality they’re very similar treadmills – both with the web browser console, extra-large running belts, same levels of speed and incline.

 However overall, the Nordictrack 1750 does edge out the Proform 5000 just slightly with the addition of the adjustable cushioning and an extra cooling fan.